Multi-State Data Collaborative (MSDC)

 The MSDC brings state agency program, policy, and data experts together to focus on using agency administrative data to address critical program and policy questions.
 State agencies value the supportive network the MSDC provides staff to share ideas, access technical assistance, and share their practices and products across functional, sectoral, and state lines.
 MSDC members also join regional collaboratives and cross-regional project groups to develop projects that lead to data products that inform policies and improve programs and practices at the local, state, and regional levels.

-This “collaborative of collaboratives” began with a regional focus through the Midwest Collaborative, followed by the Southern Regional Data Collaborative and the Eastern States Longitudinal Data Collaborative., The MSDC supports cross-regional project development focused on topics of national, regional, state, and local interest.
-NASWA supports the MSDC as the backbone organization, and partners closely with the Coleridge Initiative as the platform organization, the State Higher Education Executive Officers Association (SHEEO), and other partners and funders.
+This “collaborative of collaboratives” began with a regional focus through the Midwest Collaborative, followed by the Southern Regional Data Collaborative and the Eastern States Longitudinal Data Collaborative.
+The MSDC supports cross-regional project development focused on topics of national, regional, state, and local interest.
+NASWA supports the MSDC as the backbone organization, and partners closely with the Coleridge Initiative (secure data facility, advanced data analytics training and technical support), the State Higher Education Executive Officers Association (SHEEO), and other partners and funders.

 2024 MSDC ANNUAL MEETING - webrotator.jpg